Buying new construction

 It is your agent’s job to understand if the property is priced correctly, if sales have been slow, if free upgrades can be included, if certain fees can be excluded… It is your agent’s job to see if you might be able to obtain a much better deal.
 The best thing about all this is that your agent’s fees are paid by the seller so there is definitely no reason not to have one!

-They won’t take the saved commissions off the price of your home
+They won’t take the saved commissions off the price of your new construction home

 So you won’t pay less since you do not have a buyer’s representative.
 You could pay more.
 The builder’s representative has sales targets that he or she has to meet.
 The seller’s agent is the one who is paid bonuses or incentives when they meet a specific sales objective.
 They work for the builder not for you.
 They work for themselves.
 Not for you.